haxys/MTGA-Decks/Notes/deckbuilding.md

 - **Functional Enhancements:** Incorporate versatile and supportive cards that enhance the deck's performance, even if they don't strictly fit the theme.
 Flexibility is key.
 For instance, in the Dagger Toes deck, adding "Swords to Plowshares" helps with removal while maintaining the cat theme.
 - **Evaluating Performance:** Continuously test and revise your deck to ensure it remains competitive while staying true to its theme.
 Adjustments may be necessary, but the core theme should always guide your decisions.

+### Conclusion

 By following these guidelines, you can create decks that are not only fun and interesting but also powerful enough to hold their own in various play environments.
 This balance will help you achieve a deck that is both thematically rich and strategically sound.
+Next, we will dive into the process of choosing the right cards for your deck, an essential step in bringing your theme to life.

 ## Chapter 3: Choosing the Cards